oils-for-unix/oils/doc/ref/chap-expr-lang.md

 Reminders:

-- UTF-8 code points could re-use the globally valid character byte encodings of the standardized "low-byte" ASCII range 0-127, so they are the same.
+- UTF code points could re-use the globally valid character byte encodings of the standardized "low-byte" ASCII range 0-127, so they are the same.
   - That is, `\y01` to `\y7F` are synonyms for `\u{1}` to `\u{7F}`.
 - Outside that range, there exist(ed) different encodings, so UTF-8